Tired of keeping his life-long secrets,

 unspeakable acts that he suffered at her hands.

-From a childhood of sexual and physical abuse to Foster Care, and a meaningful career attending social events at the White House and interviewing Nelson Mandela,No Momma’s Boy recounts Carter’s tremendous highs and lows and how he survived to become the successful journalist that he is today.
+From a rough childhood including Foster Care, to a meaningful career attending social events at the White House and interviewing Nelson Mandela,No Momma’s Boy recounts Carter’s tremendous highs and lows and how he survived to become the successful journalist that he is today.